thexdesk/blog-api/README.md

 root to: 'ember#index'
 ```

-And let's finish it off by deleting the public `index.html` fodder
+And let's finish it off by deleting the public `index.html`

 ```shell
 # Delete public index.html